nesar/DeepHyperSwing/saul/perlmutter.rst

 Perlmutter (NERSC)
 **********************

 Perlmutter, a HPE Cray supercomputer at NERSC, is a heterogeneous system with both GPU-accelerated and CPU-only nodes.
+Phase 1 of the installation is made up of 12 GPU-accelerated cabinets housing over 1,500 nodes.
+Phase 2 adds 12 CPU cabinets with more than 3,000 nodes.
 Each GPU node of Perlmutter has 4x NVIDIA A100 GPUs.

 Connect to Perlmutter.